TheOlaoluwaMercy/Airline-Delay-Analysis/README.md

 - Data Visualization with Power BI
 ## Data Sourcing
  The main dataset; flight delay dataset was gotten from [Kaggle](https://www.kaggle.com/datasets/jimschacko/airlines-dataset-to-predict-a-delay).
- Other complementary datasets was also used in this anaalysis, mainly to make sense of the abbreviations in different columns.
+ Other complementary datasets was also used in this analysis, mainly to make sense of the abbreviations in different columns.
  ## Data Cleaning
  The flight delay dataset was imported into the power query editor from the excel file.
  All its columns was formatted into the right datatypes